-We will be allowing all children to come to school on their PE day wearing their outdoor PE kit – they will not wear their school uniform that day.
-This will reduce the need for getting changed and storing PE bags in school.
+All children need to come to school on their PE day wearing their outdoor PE kit – they will not wear their school uniform that day.
 Please ensure your child has an outdoor kit: Black jogging bottoms, red PE T-shirt, sweatshirt/hoodie and trainers.
 PE takes place twice each week.

 - Signage will continue to be provided around the school

-- Please only come to the school office if it is an emergency and can’t be dealt with through a telephone call or email
+- Please only come to the school office if it is urgent and can’t be dealt with through a telephone call or email

 - Only one person in the entrance area at a time

-- Parental helpers/volunteers will not be working in school for the foreseeable future
+- Parental helpers/volunteers will be reinstated as the year progresses

 - Handwashing will remain a priority